susan45liu-hash/matlab-tutorial/Chapter01_MATLAB_basics.md

    0   0.6283   1.2566   1.8850   2.5133   3.1416
 ```
 ### 1.4.3 Structure Matrix and Element Matrix
+**Each element** of the structure matrix has members, and each member has its own name.
+While **each element** of the unit matrix represents different types of data.

 **1. Structure Matrix**

 An entity composed of various types of data items.